tluyben/gopilot/README.md

 7. Go files are formatted using goimports.
 8. The project is built using `make build`.
 9. If the build succeeds, changes are committed with an AI-generated commit message.
+10. The user can review the changes and decide whether to merge them.
-10. If the `-merge` flag is used, the changes are merged into main, pushed, and the feature branch is deleted.
+11. If the user decides to merge, they can use the `-merge` flag or run `make merge` to merge the changes into main, push, and delete the feature branch.

 ## Contributing